ansible-dellemc-unity/dellemc-unity-sdk/README.md

         "optional_argument_var_2": dict()...
     }

-you can skip some keys in dictionary of argument, by default it will be ``dict(required=False, type=None, default=None)``
+you can skip some keys in dictionary, by default it will be ``dict(required=False, type=None, default=None)``

 **supported types of arguments**: